klara-chmura/computec-docs/docs/wms/user-guide/catch-weight.md

 If CompuTec WMS is integrated with CompuTec Labels, a label can be automatically printed each time a unit is saved.
 In this example, the user receives a label for each of the ten units (e.g., a box) upon saving them individually, rather than receiving all ten labels when the entire document is saved.

 ---
-The Catch Weight functionality in CompuTec WMS offers a practical solution for managing inventory where weight discrepancies exist, ensuring accurate tracking and management of inventory based on both DUoM and IUoM.
-Whether you're managing goods receipt, stock transfer, or deliveries, Catch Weight can improve the accuracy and reliability of your warehouse operations.